 The Biggest Week in American Birding

-This major bird festival, organized by Black Swamp Bird Observatory, takes place at the peak of spring bird migration in the Lake Erie Marsh region of the state.
-The festival features field trips to Ottawa National Wildlife Refuge and Magee Marsh Wildlife Area.
+Organized by Black Swamp Bird Observatory, the festival coincides with the peak of spring bird migration in the state’s Lake Erie marsh region.
+The festival traditionally features field trips to Ottawa National Wildlife Refuge and Magee Marsh Wildlife Area.

 Great Salt Lake Bird Festival

 May 12-15, 2022

 Field trips will have attendance caps and will be self-drive to protect the safety of attendees, volunteers and partners.
 Bear River Migratory Bird Refuge is among the festival’s traditional field trip destinations.
 Event headquarters is at Farmington Bay Waterfowl Management Area on the edge of the Great Salt Lake.